 - An abundance of moisture and the pound cake will taste wet.

 - Too much flour and the pound cake taste dry.

 - Too many eggs and the pound cake will taste eggy.

 Here’s the ratio that works best: 2 cups of flour, 1 cup of sugar, 1 cup of butter, and 4 eggs.
 This yields a wonderfully balanced pound cake.
 Add sour cream for extra moisture, vanilla extract for flavor, and vanilla bean for even more flavor.
-And if you’re craving it, almond extract tastes great too!
+(Homemade vanilla extract is fantastic in these!)
+Also, if you’re craving it, almond extract tastes great too.

 How to Make Mini Pound Cakes

 Like most cake recipes, these mini pound cakes begin by creaming room temperature butter and sugar together.
 This step guarantees a soft crumb.
 Next, add the eggs, sour cream, and vanilla.
 Lastly, mix in the dry ingredients.
 The cake batter is very thick, so you know the end result will be perfectly dense.
 If you use the same mini bundt pan I have, you get about 8-9 mini bundt cakes.
 Mini bundt pans differ in size, so the yield varies.
 Whichever pan you use, fill each about 2/3 full.

 If you don’t have a mini bundt pan, use a mini loaf pan.
 If you don’t have a mini loaf pan, use a regular loaf pan.
 A full size bundt cake pan is a little too large.
 No matter which pan you use, one thing’s certain: this pound cake is fabulous.
 Super tight crumb, dense, extremely buttery and moist, and flecked with vanilla bean.

 I find the trick to bundt cakes, no matter which pan or size, is to REALLY grease the pan.
 Even if the pan is labeled as non-stick!
 I typically use a generous spray of nonstick spray.